Guide to essential oils

 Precautions

-• Certain natural compounds in this essential oil may present an allergy risk for sensitive individuals when the oil is incorporated into a cosmetic formulation (according to the 7th Amendment to the European Cosmetics Directive (2003/15/EC)): limonene.
+• Certain natural compounds contained in this essential oil may present a risk of allergy in some sensitive individuals when the essential oil is incorporated into a cosmetic composition.

-• As a general rule, always perform a patch test on the inside of the elbow at least 48 hours before use.
+• As a general rule, always test your preparation on the inside of your elbow at least 48 hours before use.

 Find out more